ShevoPramide/100-days-of-code/r1-log.md

 ## Log

 ### R1D20
-1-start #0Days of code on HackerRank.com and finished the first easy challenge.
+1-start the 0 Day of code on HackerRank.com and finished the first easy challenge.
+2-finished learning menus and toolbars with PyQt5 from zetcode website.
+3-

 #R1D22